Goal 3: Strive for Prevention and Cures

 Effectiveness research aims to generate information for persons and families seeking care, providers, and policy makers about the interventions that benefit clients the most in real-world settings.
 Effectiveness research is most useful for informing practice or policy decisions when it addresses a condition that has substantial public health significance; when the practical benefit of the intervention can be justified when compared to existing approaches; when it is conducted in diverse, representative populations and contexts; when interventions are potentially scalable and could be disseminated into current practice; and when it assesses a broad array of stakeholder-relevant outcomes.

 Effectiveness research is best implemented through efficient and innovative platforms and designs that advance treatment personalization in community practice settings.
 Deployment-focused models of intervention and services research, which consider the key characteristics of the settings and providers where interventions and services will be implemented, are critical.
-Consistent with the NIMH experimental therapeutic approach to intervention development and testing, there is a need for effectiveness trials that contribute to our overall understanding of therapeutic change mechanisms.
-Not only are these effectiveness trials beneficial when they test the impact of interventions on clinical endpoints, they are beneficial when they explicitly examine whether the intervention engages the targets that mediate the clinical benefit.
+Consistent with the NIMH experimental therapeutics approach to intervention development and testing, there is a need for effectiveness trials that contribute to our overall understanding of therapeutic change mechanisms.
+Not only are these effectiveness trials beneficial when they test the impact of interventions on clinical endpoints; they are beneficial when they explicitly examine whether the intervention engages the targets that mediate the clinical benefit.

 To better test intervention effectiveness in community practice settings, NIMH will support research that employs the following Strategies: